AN AMERICAN ICON

 • 1945 •

-The company earns numerous distinctions, including being the oldest known manufacturer of tin and stainless steel products in the United States, the oldest housewares company in North America, and the 34th oldest continuously owned and operated company in the United States.
+By 1945, the company earns numerous distinctions, including being "the oldest known manufacturer of tin and stainless steel products in the United States", "the oldest housewares company in North America", and "the 34th oldest continuously owned and operated company in the United States."

 • 1952 •

-The Original Popcorn Popper, one of the oldest products in our line, was originally sold at a wholesale price of $3.50 for a gross.
-In 1952, the company proudly announces the sale of its one millionth popcorn popper at Walmart.
+The Original Popcorn Popper, one of the oldest products in the product line, was originally sold at a wholesale price of $3.50 for a gross.
+In 1952, the company proudly announces the sale of its one millionth popcorn popper.
 Walmart celebrates its success with the company and special signs are put on display at Walmart stores to further promote the company’s products.

 New Ownership